Skidout/Jiffyedit/README.md

   I will also generally clean up the code as time goes on, but I don't suspect that there will be many updates to this early version before the restructuring.

 Roadmap:
- - Add support for decimal framerates.
  - Fix bugs.
  - Restructure the program.
+ - Add support for longer videos.
  - Add support for auto filters.
  - Add support for Kdenlive.